CodexLink/TaskToRemindMe_CPlusPlus/README.md

 ## Introduction / What is this?

 ## Table of Contents
 > This README will be having Table of Contents due to possibly documenting a lot of components in this repository.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites

-> Here are the things that you need to install the software.
-Each software has labelled it's difficulty on how to use it.
+> ...

 ### IDE Recommended
  > 1. Visual Studio Code (Dependent IDE) - For Coding w/o Compiling - Easy, w/ Compiling + Dependencies
- >2.
-IDE Options: Any IDE that involves that use of Python Library
+ > 2. Visual Studio 2019 (REQUIRED IDE) - For Compiling...

 ### TOOLS / Components Used in Visual Studio Code and Visual Studio 2019 Dependencies
 > 1. Beautify (Optional) for Code Beautification
 > 2. Code Runner - Alternative Compiler for Visual Studio Code

 ### Collaboration
-> 1. Github Desktop, Git GUI and Git Bash - Primary Collaboration Tool, Used by Current Project Leader
+> 1. GitKraken, Git GUI and Git Bash, Advanced - Primary Collaboration Tool
-> 2. GitKraken, Git GUI and Git Bash, Advanced - Secondary Collaboration Tool
+> 2. Github Desktop, Git GUI and Git Bash - Secondary Collaboration Tool

 ## Deployment
 Just...
+I won't explain it at the moment.

 ## Built With
 * [Visual Studio Code](https://code.visualstudio.com/) - A Scalable IDE with
 Multiple Supported Essential Extension and Components for Easy Development and Integration.
+* [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) - All-In-One IDE Packed with Essential Development Tools (Exclusive-Windows Only Headers Also Included.)

 ## Contributing
 This will be written soon.

 ## Versioning

-We use don't use any APIs regarding software version.
-But instead we usually do based on time and date in 24H format.
+I don't use any software versioning yet.
+But instead I usually do using time and date in 24H format, in short, datestamp.
 For example:
 ```
 When Build is done: at 4:51 PM at 08/21/2018
 Result Versioning is: 1651-082118.BETA
 ```

 ## Authors

-Here are the list of authors who is taking part of the project.
+> Here are the list of authors who is taking part of the project.

 1. **Janrey Licas** - *Initial Work / Project Lead* - [CodexLink](https://github.com/CodexLink)

 ## License
 This project is licensed under the GNU v3 License - see the [LICENSE.md](https://github.com/CodexLink/TaskToRemindMe_CPlusPlus
 /blob/master/LICENSE) file for details